peter-murray/node-hue-api/README.md

 There are two functions available to find the Phillips Hue Bridges on the network ``nupnpSearch()`` and ``upnpSearch()``.
 Both of these methods are useful if you do not know the IP Address of the bridge already.

-The offical Hue documentation recommends an approach to finding bridges by using both UPnP and N-UPnP in parallel to find your bridges on the network.
+The official Hue documentation recommends an approach to finding bridges by using both UPnP and N-UPnP in parallel to find your bridges on the network.
 This API library provided you with both options, but leaves it to the developer to decide on the approach to be used, i.e. fallback, parallel, or just one type.